 The competences of the laboratory include next-generation sequencing methods for the study of new ‘omics’ (miRNomes, transcriptomes, etc.), real-time PCR systems, and in-vitro studies on the effect of specific molecules on genes.

-The microbiology laboratory provides services for the quantification, research, and identification of specific microorganisms, as well as challenge tests, assessment analysis of the antibacterial activity and mutagenesis testing.
+The microbiology laboratory provides services on cosmetic finite products and raw materials, on drugs and Cannabis for the quantification, research, and identification of specific microorganisms, as well as challenge tests, assessment analysis of the antibacterial activity and mutagenesis testing.

 The physical testing laboratory uses direct or indirect measurement of physical quantities to test the efficacy of cosmetic products and medical devices or raw materials.
 Examples of in-vitro tests performed in the laboratory are: gravimetric testing of mucoadhesive capacities, dynamometric measurements of human hair to quantify changes in the resistance to breakage or comb friction and more.